 The final assessment includes digging deeper with the vendors on functionality, pricing, and other services they may offer, including implementation, support, and maintenance.
 It’s also a good idea to check two or three applicable references (these can be from current customers, preferably in your industry).
 It is not uncommon to contact references and speak to them at length about their experiences.

 Now’s the time to select your top dog – the vendor that best meets all your business requirements, including your budget.
 You have a lot of information to organize, and it may be easier to make a decision if you can quantify all your criteria.
 Consider ways of scoring your qualitative, soft criteria.
 You may also choose to use a decision support system, a software selection consultant, or other tools to help you weigh your requirements, priorities, budget, and other considerations.

 Most businesses make the mistake of agreeing to the price that they’re given when, in fact, most vendors are open to negotiations.
 To prepare for negotiations, you should research what variables are important to bring to the table.
 This includes implementation, ongoing support, and licensing or subscription costs.

-The software vendor may undertake implementation of your solution, but often it may be referred to a third-party implementation specialist.
+The software vendor may undertake the implementation of your solution, but often it may be referred to as a third-party implementation specialist.
 You’ll also have to set aside resources within your own organization, especially information technology (IT) personnel, to manage this stage and prepare any data or systems for migration or integration.
 You should also consider resources for change management and user training as part of this stage.